Marc Marquez Clocks Lap Record To Go Fastest In Thai MotoGP Practice - UrduPoint

 The six-time world champion from Spain clocked a blistering time of 1min 29.165sec on his Ducati at a sweltering Buriram circuit.

-Gresini's Marquez, a two-time winner at Buriram and victorious in last week's grand prix in Australia, went 0.110sec faster than Ducati Pramac's Martin.
+Gresini's Marquez, a two-time winner at Buriram and victorious in last week's grand prix in Australia, pipped Ducati Pramac's Martin by 0.110sec.

+"I'm happy because starting the weekend that way is always important," said the 31-year-old Marquez, who is still just about in the title fight with three race weekends left.

 Third was Enea Bastianini and Italian two-time defending world champion Bagnaia was fourth, also on a Ducati.

-Spain's Martin is just 20 points clear of Bagnaia in the world championship title race with three rounds left in the season.
+Spain's Martin is just 20 points clear of Bagnaia in the world championship title race.
+Marquez is third, but 79 points adrift of Martin.

-Marquez is third in the title battle and still mathematically in with a chance, but is 79 points adrift.

 Combining the sprint race and the main race at Buriram, a maximum 37 points are up for grabs this weekend.